Start9Labs/start-os/core/README.md

 ## Structure

 - `startos`: This contains the core library for StartOS that supports building `startbox`.
-- `js-engine`: This contains the library required to build `deno` to support running `.js` maintainer scripts for v0.3
 - `helpers`: This contains utility functions used across both `startos` and `js-engine`
 - `models`: This contains types that are shared across `startos`, `js-engine`, and `helpers`